 If there’s a weak link, it’s the gearbox.
-In full-fat Corsa mode it fires home upshifts with an unnecessary torque spike that delivers a kick in the back, plus it can be a bit lethargic on downshifts – noticeably more so than the Huracan’s twin-clutcher.
+In full-fat Corsa mode it fires home upshifts with an unnecessary torque spike that delivers a kick in the back, plus it can be a bit lethargic on downshifts – noticeably more so than the Huracán’s twin-clutcher.
 The payoff is smooth, slurred progress when you dial everything down in Strada mode and just cruise along.
-We realise that hooning around a track isn’t necessarily how the Urus will be used, but we did drive at saner speeds, on public roads, too and can confirm it’ll do the school run and long-distance stuff with consummate ease.
+We realise that hooning around a track isn’t necessarily how the Urus will be used, but we did drive at saner speeds on public roads too, and can confirm it’ll do the school run and long-distance stuff with consummate ease.

-Your engines modes are fairly self-explanatory.
+Your engine modes are fairly self-explanatory.
 In increasing levels of aggression there’s Strada, Sport and Corsa – the latter two firming up and dropping the air suspension by 15mm, while weighting up the steering, sharpening up the throttle and gearbox and opening up the pipes.
 Alternatively you can reach for your ‘Ego’ lever and select your parameters individually.
-Let me save you the time: on the track you want Corsa, on the road you want maximum attack for the powertrain, the middle setting for the steering and the softest suspension.
+Let us save you the time: on the track you want Corsa, on the road you want maximum attack for the powertrain, the middle setting for the steering and the softest suspension.
 The one annoyance is that the volume increases with the powertrain settings, not on a separate button.
 So, if you want full volume, you have to put up with a gearbox doing a dodgy impression of a WRC sequential.

 Three further modes are reserved for off-road shenanigans: Terra, Sabbia, Neve (gravel, sand, snow).
 Select any of these and the suspension rises 40mm higher than in Strada.
 Whether it can rock crawl like a Range Rover remains to be seen, but Lamborghini did lay on a dirt rally stage to prove that the Urus can manage big bumps at speed and adopt some amusing angles while doing it.
 If you live on a farm, you’re in for a treat.